wxie2017/wxie2017.github.io/pages/speech/acceptance_of_club_President.md

 We own ourselves to start our Pathways, and we own ourselves to master our own ideas.
 Whenever we deliver our thoughts clearly, we improve the meeting quality in our club.
-Whenever we show our confidence on the stage, we own the future of ourselves and we become the owner of our club.
+Whenever we show our confidence on the stage, we become the owner of our club.

 * Lead it

-When we become an owner, we become a natural leader.
+When we become the owner, we become the natural leader.

-To me, leadership starts with a commitment to principles which is exactly an owner will do.
+To me, leadership starts with a commitment to principles.
 Communication skills, and public speaking skills in particular, are a wild card to be leaders.

-If we can articulate your ideas well in public and people will shower us with credibility, we will be the leader.
+If we can articulate our ideas well in public and people will shower us with credibility, we will be the leader.

 * Deliver it